genm/boilerplate-next-shadcn-monorepo/README.md

 ### Quick Start

-The fastest way to get started is using this template:
+This is a GitHub Template Repository.
+To use this template:

 1. Click the **"Use this template"** button on GitHub
 2. Create a new repository from this template